We all know the struggle of reaching for a Pink Lady apple at the grocery store, only to find the shelf empty.

 3 - Gala Apples

 We often slice them thin and add to our salads for that extra burst of juiciness.
-They hold up well in pies too.
+They hold up well in pies too, with a mildly sweet, floral flavor.

 If you love sweetness, you'll enjoy Fuji's flavor.
 Use them in a 1:1 ratio in any recipe calling for Pink Lady.